If you’re ready to harness the power of numbers to improve your shop but haven’t installed Google Analytics yet, don’t wait any longer!

 Using this URL has one benefit and one annoying side-effect.
 The benefit is that you can click in Google Analytics reports to directly visit pages in your shop.
 If you enter any other Website URL, all these links will be broken.

-The side-effect is that you’ll often get “Tracking Code Mismatch” notifications in Google Analytics.
+The side-effect is that you’ll sometimes see a “Tracking Code Mismatch” notification in Google Analytics.
 As long as you’re still seeing numbers in your reports, you can ignore this.

 This happens because GA checks the URL you enter to see if you’ve put your tracking code in.
 Since this URL goes to Etsy’s home page, obviously your tracking code isn’t there!
 But this doesn’t matter at all, GA is just checking as a courtesy to you.
 It doesn’t stop it from collecting data.